 By now, I’m sure you are wondering, “I eat soy products, so what are my options?”

 Well, the way I look at it is: if you are a vegetarian or not, you don’t really need to be eating soy products.
 You can opt for nut milks (like almond and cashew milk) or rice milk or coconut milk (my favorite).
-And, if you really want to have some soy foods—only eat them in fermented or sprouted form: natto, tempeh, miso, tamari and sprouted tofu, and limit your intake to once or twice per week.
+And, if you really want to have some soy foods—only eat them in fermented or sprouted form: natto, tempeh, miso, tamari and sprouted tofu, and limit your intake to a few ounces once or twice per week.
 The same goes for your kids.

 Aimee Raupp, MS, LAc, is a renowned women’s health & fertility expert, celebrity acupuncturist & coach, and the best- selling author of the books Chill Out & Get Healthy (2009), Yes, You Can Get Pregnant (2014), Body Belief (2018), and The Egg Quality Diet: A clinically proven 100-day fertility diet to balance hormones, reduce inflammation, improve egg quality & optimize your ability to get & stay pregnant (June 2021).
 Aimee works virtually with clients all over the world, as well she is a licensed acupuncturist and herbalist in private practice in New York and Connecticut.
 Aimee holds a Master of Science degree in Traditional Oriental Medicine from the Pacific College of Oriental Medicine and a Bachelor’s degree in biology from Rutgers University.
 She is also the founder of the Aimee Raupp Beauty line of hand-crafted, organic skincare products that are optimized for hormone harmony.
 Over the years Aimee has grown and mentored her team of fertility coaches and acupuncturists to serve more women on their path to motherhood.
 She has appeared on The View, and has been featured in Glamour, Allure, Well + Good, Mind Body Green, GOOP, Shape, and many podcasts including Wellness Mama, The Melissa Ambrosini Show, and Tune into Wellness with Dr. Frank Lipman.
 Aimee has received endorsements from Deepak Chopra, Hannah Bronfman, Arianna Huffington, and Gabrielle Bernstein for her work in helping thousands of women to improve their fertility, celebrate their beauty, and reconnect to the presence of their optimal health.
 Aimee is also the Head of Chinese Medicine at The Well in NYC and is a frequent speaker at women’s health & wellness conferences across the nation.
 She engages her large community worldwide through her social media presence, online programs, and her website, www.aimeeraupp.com.
 To learn more about working with Aimee and her team of fertility coaches and acupuncturists, email [email protected]